 Look for data on any or several of these indicators (as relevant to your committee) to help you evaluate the need in communities, and the impact that projects would have.

-Note: Not all of these indicators will be relevant to your committees; pick the most useful tools and indicators for your committees and projects.
+Note: Not all these indicators will be relevant to your committees.
+Pick the tools and indicators that would be most useful.